-- Become familiar with your GIC health, life (state employees) and Retiree Dental options
+- Become familiar with your GIC health, life and Retiree Dental options

-- Visit the GIC’s website to review the Answers to Frequently Asked Questions about retirement and Medicare.
+- Review the Answers to Frequently Asked Questions about retirement and Medicare.
 These sections outline what benefit options you have at retirement, how your GIC benefits work in conjunction with your pension, and what you need to know about Medicare and your GIC health benefits.

 Ready for Retirement